-Assisted Password Reset with Hitachi ID Password Manager
+Assisted Password Reset - Hitachi ID Password Manager

 Hitachi ID Password Manager includes an assisted password reset web portal, which allows IT support staff to help callers without having direct administrative access to target systems: